 A temporary appropriation ordinance to control expenditures may be passed on or about January 1 of each year for the period January 1 through March 31.
 An annual appropriation ordinance must be passed by April 1 of each year for the period January 1 through December 31.
 The appropriation ordinance establishes spending controls at the fund, department and object level.
 The appropriation ordinance may be amended during the year as additional information becomes available, provided that total fund appropriations do not exceed the current estimated resources as certified by the county budget commission.
 The allocation of appropriations among departments and objects within a fund may be modified during the year only by an ordinance of City Council.
 The Finance Director is authorized to transfer appropriations between objects of expenditure budgeted within the same function, so long as total appropriations for each function do not exceed the amount approved by Council.
 During the year, several supplemental appropriations were necessary to budget for capital improvements, vehicle purchases, community service programs, and various incidental expenditures.
-The budgetary figures which appear in the "Statement of Revenues, Expenditures, and Changes in Fund Balances--Budget and Actual-General Fund," and in the "Statement of Revenues, Expenditures, and Changes in Fund Balances-Budget and Actual-Special Revenue Fund-City Services Fund" are provided on the budgetary basis to provide a comparison of actual results to the final budget, including all amendments and modifications.
+The budgetary figures which appear in the "Statement of Revenues, Expenditures, and Changes in Fund Balances--Budget and Actual-General Fund," the "Statement of Revenues, Expenditures, and Changes in Fund Balances-Budget and Actual-Special Revenue Fund-City Services Fund," and in the "Statement of Revenues, Expenditures, and Changes in Fund Balances-Budget and Actual-Special Revenue Fund-American Rescue Plan Fund,"are provided on the budgetary basis to provide a comparison of actual results to the final budget, including all amendments and modifications.